shahemAlnaasan/bloc_course/README.md

   -BlocConsumer:
     .
 This widget combines both BlocListener and BlocBuilder.
     .
 So we can build a widget using build property and showing a snackbar using listener property

+Cubit
+ - When we use cubit, we can only send “states” and to trigger these states we can do it by calling a function (like actions)
+ - The Big difference between BLoC and Cubit is that “BLoC is Event-Driven and Cubit not.”
+ - The choice between Bloc and Provider largely depends on the complexity and requirements of your project.
+ - Cubit can be used in the same way that Bloc is used to access data in UI